asterfusion/Helium_DPU/Doc/User Manual/How to port Ubuntu.md

 4. Save and exit `vi` by pressing `Esc`, then typing `:wq`, and pressing `Enter`.

 - **Port the System Package:**

+    Please ensure that all operations are performed on the ET2500 device.
+If you are using another device, use scp or similar methods to copy the relevant files from the corresponding folders on the ET2500 device to the target system.

     ```shell
     sudo mkdir /tmp/rootfs/lib/modules /tmp/rootfs/lib/firmware
     sudo cp -rp /boot/Image /tmp/rootfs/boot/